egberts/easy-admin/README.md

 Just the way you want them.

-* No more accidential security vulnerabilities,
+* No more accidental security vulnerabilities,
 * No network holes,
 * No hacked box,
 * No more guessing nor remembering settings of many unintelligble keywords.